bsullgrim/Req-Act-NLP/README.md

 # Requirements-to-Activities Matching and Quality Analysis Tool

-**Advanced Text Matching System with Requirement Quality Assessment using spaCy Transformers and Information Retrieval Techniques**
+**Advanced Text Matching System with Requirement Quality Assessment using spaCy, Sentence Transformers, and Information Retrieval Techniques**

 This comprehensive tool provides automated matching between system requirements and engineering activities, while simultaneously analyzing requirement quality to improve overall traceability and documentation.
 Built for engineering teams in technical domains such as aerospace, defense, and systems engineering.